omgitsmoe/Oratio/README.md

   - Rate: Speaking speed

 **PRICING ALERT**: Using these advanced options (style, pitch and rate) will incur additional costs or rather use up more characters.
-The characters need to set these options, if they are not at their default value (style: `none`, pitch: `0`, rate: `1`), will be billed by Azure:
+The characters needed to set these options, if they are not at their default value (style: `none`, pitch: `0`, rate: `1`), will be billed by Azure:

-- `Style`: at least 49 characters per message (using shortes voice style `sad`)
+- `Style`: at least 49 characters per message (using shortest voice style `sad`)
 - 20 characters shared between `Pitch` and `Rate`
   - + at least 10 characters for using `Pitch`
   - + at least  8 characters for using `Rate`